 (SELECT /*+no_merge*/ * FROM t1 ORDER BY c2) ORDER BY c2 DESC;

-The NO_SIMPLIFY_ORDER_BY hint prevents any query rewriting that involves the ORDER BY clause to retain the original query logic.
-The SIMPLIFY_ORDER_BY hint is the reverse of this hint.
+The NO_SIMPLIFY_ORDER_BY hint prevents any query rewriting related to ORDER BY operations, preserving the original logic of the query.
+Its reverse operation is the SIMPLIFY_ORDER_BY hint.

 Syntax